Eastern Meadowlark

 Diet

-The eastern meadowlark walks on the ground looking for food to grab with its sharp, pointed bill.
+The Eastern Meadowlark walks on the ground looking for food to grab with its sharp, pointed bill.
 It eats insects such as crickets, grasshoppers, caterpillars, and grubs.

 In the winter, it also eats seeds and wild fruit.